Beautifully majestic and a naturally spectacular landscape as far as the eye can see

 It’s the first official day of riding, and it’s a real humdinger; you'll tackle the famous Passo Manghen, one of the notable passes of the Giro d’Italia.

 The action gets underway as you begin a 23.5km (15 mi) ascent.
 The gradient here ranges from 7% to 15% with a difference of altitude of 1,629m (5,334 ft).
-It’s a tough climb but the spectacular views and cool mountain air will make every single rotation of the pedals well worth it.
+It’s a tough climb but the spectacular views and cool mountain air will make every single rotation of the pedals well worth it and the minibus provides assistance and help if needed.

 The final descent offers some welcome respite as you fly down the hills just like the pros and head to Val di Fiemme.
 Afterwards, enjoy a delicious Italian aperitif amidst the stunning backdrop of mountains all around you.